zenml-io/zenml/README.md

 > #### Known installation issues for M1 Mac users
 >
 > If you have an M1 Mac machine and encounter an installation error,
 > try setting up `brew` and `pyenv` with Rosetta 2 and then install ZenML.
-The issue arises because some of the dependencies
+The issue arises because some dependencies
 > aren’t fully compatible with the vanilla ARM64 Architecture.
 The following links may be helpful (Thank you @Reid Falconer) :
 >
 >- [Pyenv with Apple Silicon](http://sixty-north.com/blog/pyenv-apple-silicon.html)